Reviewed By Joana Garrido DVM

 Stop feeding your dog beef if he suffers from these symptoms, and seek veterinary advice.

 Pork is a great source of protein, B vitamins, iron, selenium, and zinc.
 This meat’s downside is that it is significantly high in fat.
-Pork is not a good addition to a geriatric or sedentary dog’s diet.
+Pork is not a good addition to a senior or sedentary dog’s diet.

 Ensuring that the pork comes from a reputable source is crucial as well.